-When do you go to the hospital?When do you go to the hospital?
+When should you go to the hospital?When should you go to the hospital?

 Do not hesitate to come to the hospital if you are worried; we are here for you.